offendingcommit/valdris/Lore/Architect.md

 **The Sealed Chambers**: Many ruins contain chambers that have remained sealed since the Silence, often containing what appear to be preservation or stasis systems.

-**The Countdown Mechanisms**: Several ruins, particularly the [[Singing Spires of Kelathon]], seem to be counting down to specific future dates, suggesting the Silence was timed to a larger plan.
+**The Countdown Mechanisms**: Several ruins, particularly the [Singing Spires of Kelathon](../Architect%20Ruins/Singing%20Spires%20of%20Kelathon.md), seem to be counting down to specific future dates, suggesting the Silence was timed to a larger plan.

 **The Interface Designs**: Architect technology appears designed for human use, despite predating human civilization in the region, suggesting foreknowledge of successor species.